DEALERSOCKET MASTER SERVICES AGREEMENT

 8.1 By DealerSocket.
 Subject to the limitation of liability in Section 7, DealerSocket will indemnify and hold harmless Customer from and against any and all liabilities, damages, losses, costs and expenses payable to third parties based upon any claim alleging the Products infringe on a United States patent or copyright, or is a misappropriation of any trade secret (an “Intellectual Property Claim”), provided that Customer: (i) promptly notifies DealerSocket of the claim; (ii) provides DealerSocket with all reasonable information and assistance to defend or settle such a claim; and (iii) grants DealerSocket exclusive authority and control of the defense or settlement of such claim.
 Notwithstanding the foregoing, DealerSocket will have no liability for any Intellectual Property Claim that arises out of Customer’s use of the Products in violation of the Agreement, modification of the Products by anyone other than DealerSocket, or third-party products and services used by Customer in combination with the Products where such combination made the Products infringing.
 This Section 8.1 states the entire liability of DealerSocket and the exclusive remedy of Customer with respect to the infringement of any Intellectual Property rights by DealerSocket.

 8.2 By Customer.
-Customer agrees to indemnify, defend, and hold harmless DealerSocket or any of its subsidiaries, affiliates, suppliers, and their directors, officers, agents, or employees against any and all claims associated with Customer’s or Users’ failure to comply with the Agreement.
+Customer agrees to indemnify, defend, and hold harmless DealerSocket or any of its subsidiaries, affiliates, suppliers, and their directors, officers, agents, or employees against any and all claims associated with Customer’s or Users’ violation of any terms of the Agreement.
 Customer will defend, indemnify and hold DealerSocket harmless from and against any and all liabilities, damages, losses, costs and expenses (including reasonable fees of attorneys and other professionals) payable to third parties based upon any claim alleging that Customer Data, or Customer’s use of any Product, violates or infringes any rights of a third party or violates any applicable law.

 9. BILLING AND PAYMENTS

 9.1 Set-up Fees, One Time Fees, and Last Month’s Fees.
-Upon signing an Order, Customer will be required to pay any set-up fees and one-time fees contained therein, as well as last month’s fees for the Products listed in that Order.
-DealerSocket will not have any obligation to commence set-up for any Products for which Customer owes and has not paid such fees.
+Customer will be required to pay any set-up fees and one-time fees contained in any Order, as well as last month’s fees for the Products listed as set forth in that Order or otherwise set forth herein.
+DealerSocket will not have any obligation to commence set-up for any Products for which Customer owes and has not paid such fees in full.
 Unless otherwise stated in the Order, out-of-pocket, travel, and lodging expenses (“Travel Expenses”) incurred by DealerSocket in connection with on-site set-up or installation of Products will be billed to Customer at cost; any estimated Travel Expenses will be billed as outlined on an Order, with any additional expenses beyond the estimate being billed after installation.
 Any one-time deposit fees for are non-refundable.

 9.2 Payment of Fees.
 DealerSocket bills in advance for Products.
 DealerSocket’s billing cycle follows the calendar month.
 In its discretion, DealerSocket may pro-rate the first month’s fee.
 Payment is due on the first day of a calendar month.
 After 30 days, interest will accrue on past due balances at the lesser of 1.5% per month or the highest rate allowed by law.
 Customer shall reimburse DealerSocket for any expenses incurred, including interest and reasonable attorneys’ fees, in collecting amounts due DealerSocket hereunder that are not under good faith dispute by Customer.